primatejs/primate/docs/guide/project-structure.md

 Primate to serve static assets from a different path by setting the `http.static.root` option in your configuration to something else.

-## layouts
+## pages

-This directory contains a collection of layouts you use with your components, including the [default `index.html`][default-index] that you can override.
+This directory contains a collection of page templates you use with your components, including the [default `app.html`][default-page] that you can override.

 ## primate.config.js